klarna/bec/README.md

 {bitbucket_token, "someToken"}.
 ```

-Values can also be provided using environment variables, for example
+Values can also be provided using OS environment variables, for example

 ```
 {bitbucket_password, {env, "BITBUCKET_PASSWORD"}}.